Can you believe it’s already November? I’ve been brainstorming a list of fun November STEM activities, and I think I’ve

-Yes, the Mayflower is fun, but we’re continuing with our Native American research with Wampanoag Canoes.
+Yes, the Mayflower is fun, but we continue with our Native American research with Wampanoag Canoes.
 These were the main modes of transportation along the river for Wampanoag Native Americans.

 Learn about how Wampanoag Native Americans carve out, scrape, and burn the canoes here.
 Then, have students create a canoe to hold the most pieces of candy corn.
 You can connect this activity to science by talking about buoyancy, rivers, or weight.